gherardovarando/leaflet-map-builder/README.md

 ##### `set:map`

-Emitted when the a map object is linked to the mapBuilder.
+Emitted when the a map object is linked to the MapBuilder.

 ##### `set:configuration`